-Following the interview we make further enquiries about the prospect by contacting their previous landlords and by conducting credit checks and any further reference checks that we deem necessary.
+We contact previous landlord, conduct credit checks and any further reference checks that we deem necessary.
 Tenants need to be aware that the more information that they can supply us, in respect of past tenancies and landlord contacts, the more likely they are to be considered for one of our properties.
 Our assessment of merit is based on this information.

 The final selection of tenant is most often done in consultation with the property owner and is based entirely upon merit.
 In order to make this merit judgement we review the information gained from the registration form, the interview, the tenancy and workplace references and the credit checks and apply it to a variety of criterion of which the ability to pay rent regularly and on time and the ability to look after and care for the rental property are paramount.